JS-RML/rockwalk/README.md

 ## 1. Overview
 This package is an implementation of a novel robotic manipulation capability for transporting an object on the ground in a dynamic and nonprehensile manner.
 The object is manipulated to rock from side to side repeatedly; in the meantime, the force of gravity enables the object to roll along a zigzag path that is eventually heading forward.
 We call it ***rock-and-walk*** object manipulation.
 Our work is motivated by an interesting question in archaeology, how the giant rock statues of Easter Island (known as “moai”) were transported several hundred years ago, and a recent demonstration done by archaeologists that it is possible to “walk” the statue by repeated rocking.
 Our rock-and-walk object transport technique is implemented in multiple robotic settings: 1) one robot arm with an end-effector that can cage the object, 2) two robot arms to interact with the object via cables, and 3) an aerial robot with the caging end-effector.
-A set of experiments demonstrate successful rockand-walk object transport under a range of terrain conditions.

 ![](https://github.com/HKUST-RML/rockwalk/blob/master/media/intro_photo_github-01.png)